snap-research/SnapMoGen/README.md

 ![teaser_image](./static/images/result.png)

-If you find our code or paper helpful, please consider starring our repository and citing:
+If you find our code or paper helpful, please consider **starring** this repository and citing the following:

 ```
 xxx
 ```